Complete androgen insensitivity syndrome: Physical

 The gonads in people with CAIS are testes; during the embryonic stage of development, testes form in an androgen-independent process that occurs due to the influence of the SRY gene on the Y chromosome.
 They may be located intra-abdominally, at the internal inguinal ring, or may herniate into the labia majora, often leading to the discovery of the condition.
 Testes in those affected have been found to be atrophic upon gonadectomy.

 Testosterone produced by the testes cannot be directly used due to the mutant androgen receptor that characterizes CAIS; instead, it is aromatized into estrogen, which effectively feminizes the body and accounts for the normal female phenotype observed in CAIS.
 However, up to 5% of individuals with CAIS do not have an AR mutation.
 The receptor in question is encoded by the AR gene located on the X chromosome at Xq11–12.
 At least 15 different mutations were known in 2003, and they are all recessive, which makes the disease follow X-linked recessive inheritance.

 Immature sperm cells in the testes do not mature past an early stage, as sensitivity to androgens is required in order for spermatogenesis to complete.
 Germ cell malignancy risk, once thought to be relatively high, is now thought to be approximately 2%.
 Wolffian structures (the epididymides, vasa deferentia, and seminal vesicles) are typically absent, but will develop at least partially in approximately 30% of cases, depending on which mutation is causing the CAIS.
 The prostate, like the external male genitalia, cannot masculinize in the absence of androgen receptor function, and thus remains in the female form.

 The Müllerian system typically regresses the same way it does in unaffected male fetuses due to anti-Müllerian hormone originating from the Sertoli cells of the testes.
 Thus, people with CAIS, despite having a vagina due to androgen insensitivity, are born without fallopian tubes, a cervix, or a uterus, and the vagina ends "blindly" in a pouch.
 Müllerian regression does not fully complete in some cases of CAIS, resulting in Müllerian "remnants".
 Although rare, a few cases of people diagnosed with CAIS and having Müllerian structures have been reported.
 In one exceptional case, a 22-year-old with CAIS was found to have a cervix, uterus, and fallopian tubes.
-In an unrelated case, almost fully developed uterus was found in a 22-year-old adult with CAIS.
+In an unrelated case, an almost fully developed uterus was found in a 22-year-old adult with CAIS.

 Other subtle differences that have been reported include slightly longer limbs and larger hands and feet due to a proportionally greater stature than unaffected women, larger teeth, minimal or no acne, well developed breasts, a greater incidence of meibomian gland dysfunction (i.e. dry eye syndromes and light sensitivity), and dry skin and hair resulting from a lack of sebum production.